act-auth/act-auth/README.md

                                 +------------------------------+
 ```

 Except for the uniqueness of internal account identifiers, this specification does not specify any other restrictions.
-Since the internal account identifier is only used within the application program, there can be some internal conventions for identifier, e.g., the data type, length, generation method and so on.
+Since the internal account identifier is only used within the application program, there MAY be some internal conventions for identifier, e.g., the data type, length, generation method and so on.

 ### 4.1.3.
 External Account Identifier